The expansion of the Shawnigan Lake Museum

 - A separate archives and research area

 Currently, the limited office space is very inefficient as it is a multi-purpose room by necessity.
 It is he archives storage area, the processing area, the meeting area and the office area.
-This project will separate the office from the archives, leaving the space to be more user friendly for researchers etc. The archival collection will be able to expand and be located in a more secure room within the existing building.
+Project Impact will separate the office from the archives, leaving the space to be more user friendly for researchers etc. The archival collection will be relocated to a more secure room within the existing building.

 - A beautiful outdoor gathering space